To Outrun Doomsday

 To Outrun Doomsday is a science fiction novel by English writer Kenneth Bulmer.
 It was first published in 1967.

 Plot summary

 The novel concerns "Lucky" Jack Waley, a computer salesman and conman unfortunate enough to be aboard the starship Bucentaure when the engine blows.
-He crashlands on the planet Kerim, a planet where anything you ask for from the mysterious Pe'Ichen is instantly manufactured before your eyes.
-Anything trivial.
-No food, no houses.
-And for the current generation, no children.
+He crashlands on the planet Kerim, a planet where anything people ask for from the mysterious Pe'Ichen is instantly manufactured before their eyes--anything trivial.
+No food, no houses; and for the current generation, no children.